zealvora/certified-kubernetes-application-developer/practice-tests/cronjob.md

 2. **Job Configuration**
    - Image: `busybox`
-   - Command:
+   - Command / Args:
      ```shell
      echo "Hello from Kubernetes CronJob!"
      ```

 3. **History Limits**
-   Prevent old Jobs/Pods from accumulating:
+   Prevent old Jobs/Pods from accumulating in your cluster.
    - Retain only the most recent `3` successful Job records.
    - Retain only the most recent `5` failed Job records.